by Bridget Puszka, BP Architects

 Windows frame the picture-perfect views and vistas of the surrounding Sunbury Hills.
 Even from the back of the eco-home, you can see long distance vistas of the surrounding hills through the glazed walls of the solar courtyard.

-With a wide corridor, this doubled as the children’s play area and gives the home a sense of spaciousness.
+With a wide corridor, this doubled as the children’s play area and gave the home a sense of spaciousness.
 The solar court helps to regulate indoor air temperatures.
 And this means the house is maintaining comfortable indoor air temperatures.
 How?
 By having flexibility in the design to open and close doors to the solar court.
-Natural daylight floods this house making it bright and light.
+Natural daylight floods this house, making it bright and light.
 The eco-home in Sunbury has a small footprint with a big house feel.